klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/model_documentation.md

 ### Methods

 ### `forward(x)`
-Runs a forward pass through the U-Net model and returns raw logits.
+- Runs a forward pass through the U-Net model and returns raw logits.
-Used during training, validation, testing, and inference.
+- Used during training, validation, testing, and inference.

 ---

 ### `_shared_step(batch, stage)`
 Shared computation used by all training phases.
 The method:

-- receives a batch `(features, labels)`
+- Receives a batch `(features, labels)`.
-- computes logits and sigmoid probabilities
+- Computes logits and sigmoid probabilities.
-- calculates weighted BCE loss
+- Calculates weighted BCE loss.
-- computes accuracy, recall, precision, F1-score, and MCC
+- Computes accuracy, recall, precision, and MCC.
-- logs loss and metrics under phase-prefixed names (`train_*`, `val_*`, `test_*`)
+- Logs loss and metrics under phase-prefixed names (`train_*`, `val_*`, `test_*`).
-- logs confusion-matrix components (TP, FP, TN, FN) for validation and test
+- Logs confusion-matrix components (TP, FP, TN, FN) for validation and test.
 - Returns the loss value.

 ---